nomisRev/Write-your-own-MVP-library/README.md

     * Detach the View

 #### View implementation (Activity)
-* The activity is our View and thus it implements MainView.
+* The activity is our View and thus it must implement MainView.
-* Creating our Presenter
+* The activity needs to create our Presenter.
-    1. We must create our Presenter in our View so in `onCreate` we'll create our Presenter. `presenter = new MainPresenter();`
+    1. We must create our Presenter in our View because of Android lifecycle so in `onCreate` we'll create our Presenter. `presenter = new MainPresenter();`
     2. Our must Presenter must have a reference to our View so we'll attach the view `presenter.attachView(this)`.
-    3. From this point on we have a Presenter and can rely on it for logic.
+    3. From this point on we have a Presenter and we can rely on it for logic.
     4. In `onDestroy()` we'll detach ourself since we won't exist anymore after this point.
-* Using the presenter since we now have a Presenter we can use it to do for us what was defined in the contract.
+* We now have a Presenter so we can use it to do what was defined in the contract.
 So let's call `presenter.getData()`, we are not interested in waiting until it returns.
-It will notify us when the View needs to show something.
+It will notify the View when it needs to show something.
-* Implement the contract methods
+* Implement the View's contract methods

 #### Presenter implementation
 The Presenter is pretty straight forward if you're familiar with Java.